aspiazza/AJISAI/README.md

 - Data-Exploration
     + glob, numpy, os, pandas, PIL, plotly, random
-      > - Script that extract useful information and output it to model graphs and logs directory
+      > - Script that extract useful information from data and output it to plotly html files
-      > - Used to explore data, stats, correlation coefficients, clustering, etc
+      > - Used to explore and display data, stats, correlation coefficients, clustering, etc

 - Extraction-Scripts
     + beautifulsoup, glob, os, random, requests, selenium, shutil
       > - Script that extracts data and organizes it into /F:/Data-Warehouse
-      > - Data can be extracted from web scraping or downloading of datasets
+      > - Data can be extracted from web scraping or organize downloaded datasets
-      > - All data will output to a CSV, Tensorflow Dataframe, json, or images
+      > - All data will output to a CSV, Tensorflow Dataframe, json, or image file

 - Model-Graphs&Logs
     + None
       > - Stores metadata, graphs, logs, model images, json files, and CSV files
-      > - Will come from baselines, training, exploration, and prediction processes
+      > - Data comes from baseline, training, exploration, and prediction processes

-- Pipeline\Baseline-Models
-    + Keras, SciKitLearn, Tensorflow, numba, numpy, pandas
-      > - Will contain basic models used to get baseline of data
-      > - Trees, neural nets, machine learning, etc

 - Pipeline\Callbacks
     + Keras, sys